abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:f8ed7d61d0
 ## The source pane
 The source pane is located in the top left window when a script or document is open.
-If you recall from previous lessons, you can create a new R Script by clicking *File* -> *New File* -> *R Script*.
+If you recall from a previous lesson, you can create a new R Script by clicking *File* -> *New File* -> *R Script*.
 Go ahead and do so.

 There are a lot of options and functions available for editing code in RStudio.
 We will only cover a few.